-Bangladesh’s capital Dhaka again ranked worst in the Air Quality Index (AQI) on Friday morning.
+Bangladesh’s capital Dhaka ranked third worst in the Air Quality Index (AQI) on Monday morning.

-Indonesia’s Jakarta and China’s Wuhan occupied the second and third positions in the list of cities with the worst air quality with AQI scores of 158 and 157 respectively.
+China's Shanghai and Saudi Arabia’s Riyadh occupied the first and second slots in the list of cities with the worst air quality with AQI scores of 176 and 158 respectively.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is, and what associated health effects might be a concern for them.